NIWS slider

 1) Market Discounts Everything

-The technical analyst assumes that all the investors are aware of everything happening about a stock that affects the price beforehand by incorporating fundamental analysis; therefore, the only thing studied under technical analysis is the price movements that get affected by the forces of demand and supply which are represented on charts.
+The technical analyst assumes that investors are aware of everything happening about a stock that affects the price beforehand by incorporating fundamental analysis; therefore, the only thing studied under technical analysis is the price movements that are affected by the forces of demand and supply, represented on charts.

 2) History Tends To Repeat Itself

-This second assumption of Technical analysis states that the trends are repetitive, and both human behavior and human history repeat themselves.
+This second assumption of Technical analysis states that the trends are repetitive, and human behaviour and human history repeat themselves.

 This repetitive nature of trends clearly shows fixed investor psychology.